The Fugitive (1963 TV series): Dr. Richard Kimble

 On the night of Helen's murder, the Kimbles had been heard, earlier the same day, arguing heatedly over this topic by their neighbors.
 Richard later went out for a drive to cool off; as he was driving home, he nearly hit a man with only one arm, who was fleeing from the vicinity of the Kimble house.
-Richard then found that Helen had been killed, but no one had seen or heard Richard go out for his drive, or seen him while he was out, and no evidence showed that the "one-armed man" Kimble saw ever existed.
-At his trial, Kimble was unjustly convicted of Helen's murder and sentenced to death in the electric chair.
+Richard then found that Helen had been killed, but no one had seen or heard Richard go out for his drive, or seen him while he was out, and no evidence showed that the "one-armed man" whom Richard Kimble saw ever existed.
+At his trial, Richard Kimble was unjustly convicted of Helen's murder and sentenced to death (method of execution not specified).

-After the train wreck and his escape from custody, Kimble moves from town to town, always trying to remain unobtrusive and unnoticed as he evades capture and hopes to find the one-armed man.
+After the train wreck and his escape from custody, Richard Kimble moves from town to town, always trying to remain unobtrusive and unnoticed as he evades capture and tries to find the one-armed man.
 He adopts many nondescript aliases, and toils at low-paying, menial jobs (i.e. those that require no identification or security checks, and bring about little social attention).
 In many episodes, he comes across a damsel in distress or possibly a child in danger; he then chooses to put his anonymity at risk by aiding this deserving person.
-Another frequent plot device is for someone to discover Kimble's true identity and use it to manipulate him, under the threat of turning him in to the police.
+Another frequent plot device is for someone to discover Richard Kimble's true identity and use it to manipulate him, under the threat of turning him in to the police.

 Dr. Richard Kimble is smart and resourceful, and is usually able to perform well at any job he takes.
 (This sometimes leads to suspicion, as his educated demeanor is often very much at odds with the menial nature of the jobs he is forced to take.)
 He also displays considerable prowess in hand-to-hand combat.
-In the episode "Nemesis", he distracts, then knocks out, a forest ranger (played by Kurt Russell's father Bing), then quickly unloads the man's rifle to ensure he cannot shoot him if pursued.
-In the sixth episode, Kimble revealed that he had served as a doctor in the Korean War.
+In the episode "Nemesis", he distracts, then knocks out, a forest ranger, then quickly unloads the man's rifle to ensure he cannot shoot him if pursued.
+In the sixth episode, Richard Kimble revealed that he had served as a doctor in the Korean War.